carlos-molina/tee-morello-performance-experiments/README.md

 # tee-morello-performance-experiments

-Experiments executed with compartments in a Morello Board.
+Experiments executed on Morello Board compartments to evaluate some of its performance parameters.